spack/spack/lib/spack/docs/developer_guide.rst

                 ├── install_files
                 │   └── spack-analyzer-install-files.json
                 └── libabigail
+                    └── lib
                         └── spack-analyzer-libabigail-libz.so.1.2.11.xml

+Notice that for the libabigail analyzer, since results are generated per object, we honor the object's folder in case there are equivalently named files in different folders.
 The result files are typically written as json so they can be easily read and  uploaded in a future interaction with a monitor.

 ^^^^^^^^^^^^^^^^^
 Analyzer Metadata